BC Budget - New Real Estate Taxes & Measures

 This is in line with a significant increase in CRA enforcement of taxing gains on assignments.
 Most of these gains are considered income rather than capital gains so there is a lot of loot for both the provincial and federal governments here.

-The province struck a deal with Airbnb to collect and remit the Provincial Sales Tax and Municipal and Regional District Tax (Hotel Room Tax- 3%).
+The province struck a deal with AirBnb to collect and remit the Provincial Sales Tax (8%) and Municipal and Regional District Tax (Hotel Room Tax- 3%).
 The rules are not yet clear but it appears that the previous exemption for 4 units or fewer will no longer apply.

 This is a good idea and goes hand-in-hand with the City of Vancouver's new bylaw (effective April 2018) allowing residents to rent out their homes when away while still restricting the use of property exclusively for short term rental.
-Hopefully longer term (30days+) stays using the AirBnB platform will not be taxed as well.
-It would be great if the province could work with the CRA to clarify rules around short term rentals of a principal residence to ensure that owners don't get caught up in the mire of "deemed dispositions".
-A simple CRA maximum of perhaps 90 days on short term rentals of principal residences where, if not exceeded, are clearly defined as "incidental" to the primary use as a residence would be great.
+Longer term (31days+) stays using the AirBnB platform will not be taxed as well.
+It would be great if the province could work with the CRA to clarify rules around short term rentals of a principal residence to ensure that owners don't get caught up in a mire of "deemed dispositions".
+A simple CRA maximum of perhaps 90 days on short term rentals of principal residences where, if not exceeded, are clearly defined as "incidental" to the primary use as a residence would be a clean solution.